madeleineforbes/gwenbell.com/about.md

 Before I flew out, I started a LiveJournal account.
 That's how I became a digital publisher.
 I just started writing for my grandmother, Nunu, so she could track my progress (or stories or horror stories) abroad.

 **2003** I flew to Japan with a company called NOVA.
 I tried to get upgraded to first class by wearing a suit.
-That plot failed.
+Denied.

 NOVA eventually went bankrupt, but before it did I taught as an English teacher in the heart of Tokyo, in Kokubunji.
 I wore a suit every day and I hated the suit but I loved the teaching.
 I saw an ad for a pilot program.
 NOVA needed teachers in elementary schools.
 I applied.
 I was one of only four to get the position.
 I was the only one who got the offer of five days teaching (instead of 3 or 4) in the elementary school.

 **2004** In 2004 I started teaching yoga.
-I taught it at Paper Tiger, a donation-based studio above an izakaya in downtown Kiryu.
-My first students were teachers from Yamamae.
-I was ready for the next challenge, and I taught myself CSS and HTML so I'd be ready for it.
+I taught it at Paper Tiger, a donation-based studio I started above an izakaya in downtown Kiryu.
+My first students were the Japanese teachers from Yamamae.
+I was ready for the next challenge, and I taught myself CSS and HTML to prepare for it.

 **2005** In 2005, at the completion of a year teaching in the elementary school, I cranked it to the next level.
 I rolled all my teaching money into the key money and deposit on a studio in Yokohama, a city by the sea that I loved, and still do.